Emmacharleswilson/Discover3c/README.md

 - **Header Logo** - Appearing on every page for brand recognition.
 Clicking the logo will return the users to the home page, as expected.
 - **Header Navigation Bar** - Appearing on every page for a consistently easy and intuitive navigable system.
 - **Social Icons** - Appearing on every page in the footer, the icons are appropriate representations of the Social Media platforms, linking to preferred social media platform.
-- **Videography** - Appearing on the Regiment page for a clearer understanding of the information being portrayed.
+- **Videography** - Appearing on the Regimen page for a clearer understanding of the information being portrayed.
 - **Contact Form** - A contact form is used on the Contact us page, in order to provide a point of contact for the user.
-The form is not validated and on pressing submit the form will reset.
+The form is not valid and on pressing submit the form will reset.

 - **[Home Page](index.html "Home Page")** - Provide an eyecatching home imgae, with relevant information on who the website host is and what the website is about.
 Also provide a hair chart in order to identify 3c hair.
 - **[Protective Styles Page](protective.html "Protective Styles Page")** - Providing information on the different styles and protection availible for this type of hair.